MousaviLaleh/Module1_Challenge/README.md

 To continue to help Louise plan her campaign, I need to be more specific with our searches.
 In this way I'll be able to pinpoint the ones most similar to Louise's vision.
 Now, I need to collect the outcome and goal data for the “plays” and visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.<br/>
 ![outcomes_vs_goals.png](/resources/outcomes_vs_goals.png)<br/>
 The graph is based on the goals and the percentage(suucessful, failed, and cancelled campaigns).
 Goals are in the range of 5000.
 Each percentage is coming from the subcategory data filterd by "plays", meaning that only those specific subcategories are considered in this outcome, because it had the most successfull occurances.<br/>There is approximately 50% chance for theatre plays to be successful if the Campaign goal is less than $20,000.
 However, the success percentage increases as one lowers the Campaign goal.
 For example, if the Campaign goal is $5000, the percentage increases to about 60%.
-It can further increase to about 75% if the Campaign goal is in the range of $1000.<br/>
+It can further increase to about 75% if the Campaign goal is in the range of $1000.<br/><br/>

-### Challenges and Difficulties Encountered

 ## Results